metal3-io/baremetal-operator/docs/api.md

 `cGFzc3dvcmQ=`

-Copy the above base64 encoded username and password pair and paste it in the yaml as mentioned below.
+Copy the above base64 encoded username and password pair and paste it into the yaml as mentioned below.

 ```yaml
 ---